andreacfm/aws-centralized-outboud-demo/README.md

-* The architecture will create the required VPC endpoints to start a ssm session with an ec2 instances deployed in dev and prod private subnets
+* In this example we will create the required VPC endpoints to start a ssm session with an ec2 instances deployed in dev and prod private subnets

 ### Deploy